navidsafaeian/Numpy-and-Pandas-Summary/README.md

 # Numpy and Pandas Summary
-Numpy and Pandaz notes and comand lines with examples
+Numpy and Pandaz notes & the command lines with examples